 - Vast outdoor seating with a beautiful garden views and picturesque waterside tables overlooking Expedition Everest.

 - Service is friendly and surprisingly fast considering preparation is a little more complicated.

 - Birds in particular are omnipresent, particularly if people are actively feeding them.
 Make sure you have someone watching the food or something might go for a walk.

 - While most seating is covered, it’s still outdoors.
 It does feel cooler than Yak & Yeti with the fans and ceilings and you won’t get wet if it’s raining.

 Reputation: This is one of the best counter service outlets in any of the Disney Parks.
 All of the barbecue options taste good and the portions are large.
-The fresh fruit plate is a nice addition to any meal as well.
+The fresh fruit plate is a nice addition to any meal.
 There really isn’t much else to say.
-If you’re looking for a single counter service in the Animal Kingdom, I would look up this place first and then stop looking.
+This and Harambe Market offer the most unique, highest quality quick service food in the Parks.

 Smoked Turkey Breast with Cranberry Mayonnaise and Fresh Fruit: